nitrictech/docs/docs/reference/csharp/v0/storage/bucket-file-read.md

 ---
-title: bucket.file.read()
+title: .NET - bucket.file.read()
-description: Read the contents of a file from a bucket.
+description: Reference for Nitric's .NET library - Read the contents of a file from a bucket.
 ---

 Read the contents of a file from a bucket.